tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 Wait until the build finishes (the blue circling arrows change into a green check mark), and then look for the change at the preview URL.
 The change should be reflected.

 You've now got a workflow that involves Github as the storage provider syncing to a Jekyll theme hosted on CloudCannon.
 You're publishing on the fly, based on commits to a repo.
-This is the essential characteristic of a [docs-as-code publishing workflow](pubapis_docs_as_code.html).
+This continuous publishing based on Git commits is the essential characteristic of a [docs-as-code publishing workflow](pubapis_docs_as_code.html).

 ## The Jekyll Aviator theme

 My Jekyll documentation theme is just one possibility for a Jekyll site.
 (Most people who use it end up heavily customizing it for their needs.)
-You could also use this [Aviator API documentation theme](https://github.com/CloudCannon/Aviator-Jekyll-Theme), which has some API templating built-in, or you could choose from many others Jekyll themes.
+You could also use this [Aviator API documentation theme](https://github.com/CloudCannon/Aviator-Jekyll-Theme), which has some API templating built-in, or you could choose from many other Jekyll themes.
 I also wrote a tutorial for [creating your own Jekyll theme](https://jekyllrb.com/tutorials/convert-site-to-jekyll/), likely using your company's site as the template.

 {% include course_image.html url="https://github.com/CloudCannon/Aviator-Jekyll-Theme" filename="aviatortheme" ext_print="png" ext_web="png" alt="CloudCannon Aviator theme" caption="CloudCannon Aviator theme" %}

 For inspiration, here are some websites using Jekyll: